mavillez/Oblivion/docs/source/software_compilation.rst

 Software Compilation
 ====================

-Before compiling a software several things must be carried out by the user:
+In order to compile a software several steps must be carried out by the user:

 #.
 Set the work environment by loading modules
 #.
 Identify the software paths (compiler, libraries, includes, etc)